Ramaa Mosley: Girl Rising

 In 2013, Mosley directed the Afghan segment of the documentary Girl Rising which follows the harrowing stories of girls around the world struggling to get an education.
 Girl Rising "is a global campaign for girls' education," which uses "the power of storytelling to share the simple truth that educating girls can transform societies.
 Girl Rising unites girls, women, boys and men who believe every girl has the right to go to school and the right to reach her full potential."

-Mosley is one of five directors who were asked by 10x10 Documentary Group to direct a segment of the documentary and, though she is not part of the Girl Rising organization, she has spoken out repeatedly in the news about the importance of educating girls and remains a supporter of the cause.
+Mosley is one of five directors who were asked by 10x10 Documentary Group to direct a segment of the documentary and although she is not part of the Girl Rising organization, she has repeatedly spoken out in the news about the importance of educating girls and remains a supporter of the cause.

 Music videos

 Mosley has directed over a dozen music videos since she began directing in 1998 for artists including Fizzy Bangers, Jill Sobule, Kristen Berry, The B-52's ("Debbie"), Creed, Brendan Benson, Tonic, and Five for Fighting ("Superman (It's Not Easy).")